TYPO3 vs WordPress – My Honest Opinion

 Dependency ManagementManual or ComposerComposer-based

-Type HintsIncreasingly (PHP 7+)Fully typed
+Type HintsIncreasing (PHP 7+)Fully typed

 Performance: The Real Comparison

-Rating Scale: 0-100 points (higher = better for the respective metric)
+Evaluation scale: 0-100 points (higher = better for the respective metric)

 Interpretation:

-• Long-term Maintainability (TYPO3 90, WordPress 50): Structured data model reduces technical debt over years.
+• Long-term Maintainability (TYPO3 90, WordPress 50): Structured data model reduces technical debt over the years.
 Typed TCA definition simplifies refactoring and updates.

 Community & Ecosystem